Female Entrepreneur Statistics: What the Numbers Reveal

 Key Findings

-• Southern states lead – Many of the top-ranking states are in the South, including Georgia (#2), Louisiana (#3), Mississippi (#4), and South Carolina (#8).
+• Southern states lead.
+Many of the top-ranking states are in the South, including Georgia (#2), Louisiana (#3), Mississippi (#4), and South Carolina (#8).

-• The Northeast struggles – Northeastern states like New Hampshire (#50), New Jersey (#49), and Pennsylvania (#48) rank at the bottom.
+• The Northeast struggles.
+States like New Hampshire (#50), New Jersey (#49), and Pennsylvania (#48) rank at the bottom.

-• The range is significant – There’s a 10.2 percentage point difference between D.C.
+• The range is significant.
+There’s a 10.2 percentage point difference between D.C.
 (48.9%) and South Dakota (38.7%).

 All numbers come from the Small Business Administration’s 2025 State Profiles, which track businesses with fewer than 500 employees.
 The SBA uses U.S. Census Bureau statistics.

-Rankings
+Full Rankings

 1. District of Columbia